hugo-eureka-esr/hugo-eureka-esr-starter/content/posts/diagram-support.md

 draft: false
 ---

-Eureka supports the rendering of diagrams by using Mermaid.
+Eureka ESR supports the rendering of diagrams by using Mermaid.

 <!--more-->